If you’re struggling to grow your podcast this year, the problem likely isn’t your conversations. It’s how you’re positioning yourself online.

 Take Action This Year

 The podcasting landscape keeps evolving, but fundamentals remain constant.
 Know what you offer.
 Communicate it clearly.
 Attract the right people.
+For a complete map of every promotion channel and how social media fits within the whole, our ultimate guide to podcast marketing is the reference to bookmark.

 Whether you’re launching fresh or improving performance on an existing show, the three pillars framework provides a simple filter for every piece of content you create.
 Before posting, ask yourself: Is this educating, inspiring, or entertaining?
 Does it align with my primary pillar?